yxyang05/qtm350-quiz03/README.md

 ## Activity 2: Data Analysis with Python on AWS EC2

 In this second part, you will use AWS EC2 to perform simple Python data analysis.
-The script `weather_analysis.py`  analyses `weather_data.txt` (a fictional city's weather dataset).
+The script `traffic_analysis.py`  analyses `website_traffic.txt` (a fictional website's traffic dataset).
 Both are available in the `aws` directory of this repository.
 The script:

-- Calculates basic statistics
+- Calculates basic statistics like average page views and peak traffic days.
-- Creates a visualisation showing temperature ranges and precipitation over time
+- Creates a visualisation showing daily visitors and bounce rates over time.
-- Saves the plot as `weather_analysis.png`
+- Saves the plot as `traffic_analysis.png`.

 1. Log into your AWS account and create an EC2 instance with:
    - Ubuntu Server 24.04 LTS